stevengmorrell/badgersett/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run watch`

+Concurrently runs the stylus compiler and app in development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+In adddition to npm start, the styes CSS will recompile when stylus files are edited.<br />

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />